Provide your email to have access to the latest updates on any scholarships, deadlines etc.

 There are about 10-14 students

-Chicago boasts of the second largest rapid transportation system in the U.S. Public transit serves the city and surrounding suburbs with commuter trains, regularly scheduled busses and the famous Chicago “L”.
+Chicago boasts the second largest rapid transportation system in the U.S. Public transit serves the city and surrounding suburbs with commuter trains, regularly scheduled busses and the famous Chicago “L”.

 Want to enjoy a beautiful summer in Chicago while improving your English skills?
 Enroll in our Summer English Language & Cultural Program, where you will study alongside a diverse group of students while learning about American culture and America’s third largest city.

 What kind of transportation is available in Chicago?

 HOUSING & DORMS